anodyne/nova/README.md

 * fixed some errors being thrown throughout the system
 * fixed bug where the flash message view couldn't be overridden with seamless substitution
 * fixed bug where post emails were sent out with the user's primary character name attached even if the primary character wasn't associated with the post
+* fixed bug where the private message email didn't contain the content of the private message

 ## Version History